Frequently Asked Questions

 The first turn on Bank Street is for the Book Drop and and library staff parking only.

 The third turn off of Bank Street offers additional patron parking in the first half of the lot.
-These spots also have a two hour limit.
 The second half of the lot is reserved for staff parking.

-If you are unable to find a parking space or wish to visit the library for more than two hours, parking is also available in nearby parking garages.
+If you are unable to find a parking space, parking is also available in nearby parking garages.
 Click here for directions to parking garages and hourly rates.

 Does the library have free wifi?